dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-02-Lottery-Scam.md

 The body of the email states:

-“Congratulation you have won the usa mega millions email lottery.attachements below is your winner prize information view the procedures on how to claim your prize
+“Congratulations you have won the usa mega millions email lottery.attachements below is your winner prize information view the procedures on how to claim your prize

 TJDKHDLUSQQJMNMFTOKXIZTYHLJKDLHSBXGIQQ"